3. Secure configuration of a virtual environment

 - Setting up OS Login access on an existing VM.

-- Connecting to a virtual machine via OS Login.
+- Connect to the virtual machine via OS Login.

 - Connecting to a Kubernetes node via OS Login.